afoley587/secure-me/README.md

         self.images    = []
 ```

-Our class is going to save three different lists:
+Our class is going to have three different list attributes:

 1. The names of the faces it can recognize
 2. The encodings (face recognition data) of those faces